It might be useful to read the section on counterbalanced forklift truck's aisleway dimensions before reading this page.

 Again many manufacturers do not allow for this on their specification sheets so a clearance must be added for the operator.
-The JCITB test uses 23 cm, (9 ins) and this should be regarded as a minimum for trained and skilled operators.
+The ABA test uses 23 cm, (9 ins) and this should be regarded as a minimum for trained and skilled operators.
 Larger dimensions will increase productivity and lead to safer operation.

 To recap, the minimum distance between racking uprights should be: